The Mormon Battalion Association™

 Member Activities | Minutes - We have posted our latest 2016 minutes.
 (We request your assistance in identifying and posting any minutes prior to 2004 back to the founding of the modern Battalion in the late 1940s.)

 Quartermaster's Corner | Mormon Battalion Memorabilia - We have posted likenesses of our new Mormon Battalion Historic Trails Awards, which will be activated sometime in 2016.

-History | Journals - We will soon be adding searchable side by side photocopies and transcriptions of all known journals and diaries of members of the Mormon Battalion during the one year period of their enlistment.
-We will post the photocopy of a page on the left, with its transcription on the right.
+History | Original Journals and Diaries - We will soon be adding searchable side by side digital images and transcriptions of all known journals and diaries of members of the Mormon Battalion during the one year period of their enlistment.
+We will post the image of a page on the left, with its transcription on the right.

-History | Graves Memorialization - We will soon be adding Carl V. Larson's Identification and Memorialization List of the Men of the Mormon Battalion.
+History | Graves Memorialization - We will soon be adding a searchable version of Carl V. Larson's Identification and Memorialization List of the Men of the Mormon Battalion.